 - Runners are allowed to drop from the race only in case that you are in acute emergency or you can not move without assistance due to injury.
 If you can walk to next or past aid station without assistance, you must move to any aid station and tell the race staff to drop there.

 - If you need to drop out of the race while out on the race course, call with your cell phone to the emergency contact number on your bib, then tell your bib number, where you are, and your physical conditions.
 Note that there are no rest/sleep areas available at the finish line.
 We highly recommend that you book a place to stay in case you end up dropping out of the race.

 9. GEAR & EQUIPMENT

-Once your mandatory equipment has been checked by race staff, you may not change your race backpack or its contents.
+Once your mandatory equipment has been checked by race staff, you may not change them after that.
 The weight of your equipment must be a minimum of 2kg at the start of the race and upon leaving each aid station.
 Your equipment must weigh a minimum of 1kg at all times along the race course.
 There will be an equipment check during the race.
 If you do not have the mandatory equipment, you will be disqualified from the race.